-For information regarding civil rights or grievance procedures, and special services for special needs students, contact Mrs. Rosemary Porembo, Superintendent and Coordinator of Title IX, Title VI, Section 504, and the Americans with Disabilities Act of 1990 at the Panther Valley School District Office, (located on Route 209 between Lansford and Nesquehoning) 1 Panther Way, Lansford, PA 18232 (570)645-4248
+For information regarding civil rights or grievance procedures, and special services for special needs students, contact Mrs. Rosemary Porembo, Superintendent and Coordinator of Title IX, Title VI, Section 504, and the Americans with Disabilities Act of 1990 at the Panther Valley School District Office, located at 1 Panther Way, Lansford, PA 18232 (570)645-4248.